KeithChamberlain/To_Loan_or_Not/README.md

 ## Hypotheses: [Before going further]

 I hypothesize that (1) Loan amount requested for $20k and above will be approved significantly differently than for $20k and below.
-The null hypothesis is that lendees will have the same proportion of approved loans regardless of whether they reqeusted loans in the $20k and above category or below $20k category.
+The null hypothesis is that lendees will have the same proportion of approved loans regardless of whether they requested loans in the $20k and above category or below $20k category.

-In addition, I hypothesize that (2) lendees with 10 or more years of employment, will, on average, tend to have a significanty different number of loans approved than lendees with less than 10 years of employment history.
+In addition, I hypothesize that (2) lendees with 10 or more years of employment, will, on average, tend to have a significantly different number of loans approved than lendees with less than 10 years of employment history.
 The null hypothesis is that there is no difference between those with ten or more years of employment history and those with less in their frequency of loan approvals.

 Finally, DTIR should be directly related with loan rejections.
 Specifically, I hypothesize that a DTIR of 0.3 or less will have significantly different proportion of loan approvals than the group with higher than 0.3 DTIR.
 The null hypothesis here is that the 0.3% and below group will not be statistically different from the greater than 0.3% DTIR group in loan approvals.

 # Exploratory Analyses

-The goal in this EDA was to describe the three columns adequately for hypothesis testing, in order to draw conclusions from data.
-During EDA, it was discovered that DTIR was partially truncated at -1, and 100%, and the rejected loans dataset is tailing heavily to the right, with ~4% of the data above 100%, ~4.8% of the data truncated right at 100%, and roughky 5% of the data truncated at -1.
-Approximatelly 86% of data are between 0 inclusive to 100% non inclusive.
+The goal in this EDA was to describe the three columns adequately for hypothesis testing, to draw conclusions from data.
+During EDA, it was discovered that DTIR was partially truncated at -1, and 100%, and the rejected loans dataset is tailing heavily to the right, with ~4% of the data above 100%, ~4.8% of the data truncated right at 100%, and roughly 5% of the data truncated at -1.
+Approximately 86% of data are between 0 inclusive to 100% non inclusive.
 The data dictionary failed to explain what those truncated values and values above the right partial truncation meant, so these data were avoided in further analysis.
 Thus, hypothesis 3 was not addressed in this analysis given that ~14% of data for rejected loans would have to be thrown out.

 ## EDA of Length of Employment